Your Lane Poole Reserve Guide

 Pets in the Park

 Dogs are allowed in the recreation area of Lane Poole Reserve but must be kept on a leash at all times.
-From time to time, the Department of Parks and Wildlife conducts a baiting conservation programme which can be lethal to dogs and it is recommended that dogs are not taken outside of the designated campsites or recreation area.
+From time to time, the Department of Parks and Wildlife conducts a baiting conservation programme which can be lethal to dogs and it is recommended that dogs are not taken outside of the designated campsites or recreation areas.

 Flying your remotely piloted aircraft/drone for recreational purposes, including capturing footage to post on social media, in personal or travel blogs, or even just pictures to send to family and friends is governed by regulations under the Conservation and Land Management Act 1984 (CALM Act).